pip-services/pip-services-docs/content/en/net/commons/errors/application_exception_factory.md

 ### Static methods

 #### Create
-Recreates ApplicationException object from serialized ErrorDescription.
+Recreates ApplicationException object from a serialized ErrorDescription.
-It tries to restore original exception type using type or error category fields.
+It tries to restore the original exception type using the type or error category fields.

 > `public static` [ApplicationException](../application_exception) Create([ErrorDescription](../error_description) description)

-- **description**: [ErrorDescription](../error_description) - a serialized error description received as a result of remote call
+- **description**: [ErrorDescription](../error_description) - serialized error description received as a result of remote call
 - **returns**: [ApplicationException](../application_exception) - new instance of the [ApplicationException](../application_exception)

 ### See also